ZetCode

 func StringVar(p *string, name string, value string, usage string)

-The following example is a simple program which parses an integer argument.
+The following example demonstrates a simple program that parses an integer flag to control the number of iterations.

 simple.go